This is a guest post from Mike Lieberman who blogs at Urban Organic Gardener.

 What are you going to start growing?

-Bio:Mike Lieberman, started to grow his own food on the fire escape of his shanghai apartment in May 2009.
+Bio:Mike Lieberman, started to grow his own food on the fire escape of his New York City apartment in May 2009.
 He had no gardening experience and read about a half of a book on gardening when he started.
 In April of 2010, Lieberman moved to LA where he started a balcony garden and has continued to grow even more food.

 Lieberman thinks that people have lost their connection with and appreciation for food.
 He encourages and inspires people to grow their own.
 His belief is that by growing just one plant, it will bring people closer to their food source and renew their appreciation for what goes into getting food to our plates.